Top 10 Best 18th Birthday Gifts

 Do you know somebody who'll be turning 18 this month?
 That's so cool!
 Turning 18 is an epic occasion for girls and boys.
 For almost all purposes—marriage, medical decisions, education, the legal system, tobacco—she or he has become an adult.

-The secret of gift giving, of course, is to find out where your birthday boy or girl is heading in life, what direction their inclinations are taking.
-That way, you can give something that will help in the new directions he or she is taking now, as an almost total adult.
+The secret of gift giving, of course, is to find out where your birthday boy or girl is heading in life and what direction their inclinations are taking.
+That way, you can give something that will help in the new directions he or she is taking now as an almost total adult.

 1. Give Them Experiences